Rickman Motorcycles: History

 In 1974, Rickman was awarded the Queen's Award to Industry for their export business which achieved £1 million sales to the US each year, but it was the same year Norton Villiers Triumph collapsed.
 The Rickman brothers turned their attention to larger Japanese motorcycle engines, and produced Rickman Honda 750s, Rickman Kawasaki Z1/Z900s, Rickman Honda Bol d'Or 10th century, Rickman Kawasaki Z1000s, and Rickman Suzuki GS1000s.

 The bikes or frame kits were known for their beautiful fibreglass work and nickel-plated frames and are often referred to as "Metisse" frames, a term used for their own first effort.
 The Rickmans had a sense of humour.
 Google translates the word politely as "mongrel".

 The company stopped producing complete motorcycles in 1975, continuing to produce accessories.
 In the 1980s the Rickmans sold their parts to a company called MRD (Model, Replica & Design until then specialising in model aeroplanes).
 'MRD Metisse' was born, and run by Pat French, a Rickman Metisse enthusiast.
 Business was good throughout the late '80s but the early '90s saw a levelling off of the business.
 In 1999 a new enthusiast arrived on the scene and set up a new company (Métisse Motorcycles) and bought Pat French's business including some later parts and the rights to use the word 'Metisse'.

 Throughout this period another Rickman enthusiast, successful scrambler and friend of the Rickman's Adrian Moss was the first to spot that the Mark III would be the most popular model over time.
 Adrian was already building and racing Rickman bikes and spares.
 He set up the successful British Bike Bonanza in 1981, for pre-65 machines and enthusiasts, which is still going, to this day.
 The company name was also licensed to Adrian, and later passed to him, enabling the production of genuine Rickman Motorcycles to continue as they always had done.

 Derek and Don Rickman were inducted into the A.M.A.
 Motorcycle Hall of Fame in 2007.
 Derek Rickman died in July 2021.

 Kit cars

 By 1985, before the Rickman brothers retired, Rickman Engineering Limited diversified into general engineering and into the production of a kit car for amateur constructors to create four wheeled vehicles, namely the Rickman Ranger, with GFRP body version similar to Suzuki Jeep, and the Metisse sports coupe, based on donor-vehicle mechanicals, individually builder-sourced.
 Rickman, and later by the Lomax Company, produced over 1000 vehicles.
-The Ranger was later produced in Russia by Avtokam.
+The Ranger was later produced in Russia by Avtokam who produced the entire vehicle.